 Geographical Factors

-- Raw material: Availability of natural resource that can be used as raw material.
+- Raw material: Availability of natural resources that can be used as raw material.

 - Technology: To turn the resource into an asset with value.